 Problem Reason Remedy Machine out of balance; wobbling excessively.
 Operator is over-steering.
 The movement of each gearbox is controlled by "stops" to provide the correct relationship of the control arm movement to machine movement.
 Excessive pressure on control arms in any direction does not improve reaction time and can damage steering controls causing machine to wobble.
 Trowel arm(s) bent.
 Replace trowel arm(s).
 Trowel blade(s) bent.
 Replace trowel blade(s).
 Main shaft(s) bent due to machine being dropped.
 Replace main shafts(s).
 Poor handling; excessive range in control lever movement.
 Worn bushings due to lack of lubrication.
 Replace bushings and lubricate at least every 20 hours.
 Control arm lever adjustment has moved or control arm has been bent.
 Reset control arm lever.
 Lower control arm(s) bent.
 This can be caused by dropping machine.
 Replace lower control arm(s).
 Use lifting brackets and/or forklift pockets provided on machine for lifting.
 Machine does not move.
 Drive belt broken.
-Replace drive belt. a sex Vacuum between bottom of blades and surface of concrete.
+Replace drive belt.
+Vacuum between bottom of blades and surface of concrete.
 Change pitch on blades to break suction.
 Key sheared in the main shaft.
 Replace damaged key.
 Machine does not respond correctly to control lever movement.
 Sheared key.
 Check all keys in drive system.
 Trowel noisy.
 Trowel blades have become misaligned and are contacting each other during rotation.
 Replace damaged blades.
 Align blades so that one set represents a (+) and the other an (x) when viewed from above.
 Sheared key.
 Check all keys in drive system.
 Loose clutch.
 Tighten clutch.

-Problem Reason Remedy Engine does not crank.
+Problem Reason Remedy

+Engine does not crank.
 Discharged battery.
 Check light function.
-If lights do not illuminate with the key in the "on" position, replace or recharge the battery.
+If lights of not illuminate with the key in to "on" position, replace or rechatthe battery.

 Engine problem.
-Consult engine manufacturer's service manual Gasoline operation only: Engine cranks, but does not start.
-Inadequate choke Fully choke engine and atttempt to re-start.
-(See "Troubleshooting the LP System" for engine starting prob- lems using LP fuel.)
+Consult engine manufacturer service manual

+Gasoline operation only: Engine cranks, but does not start.
+Inadequate choke Fully choke engine and atttento re-start.

+(See "Troubleshooting the LP System" for engine starting problems using LP fuel.)
 Engine not receiving fuel.
-While engine is cranking, verify that fuel valve at tank is open, fuel filter is not clogged, and fuel pump is operating.
-Lo orgen of o piecolinit.
-Eculi
+While engine is cranking, ver that fuel valve at tank is open, filter is not clogged, and fuel pump is operating.

+Discounti

+X 00 X

+order of

+order of

+order of